gmail storagestorage cleanupgmail filters

 • older_than:3y for even older content

-• older_than:1y has:attachment to focus on old emails with files
+• older_than:1y has:attachment to focus on old emails that carry files

 Filter 4: Target Video and Media Files

 Why it works: Video files are storage killers.
-A single 5-minute video can consume 50-200MB.
+A single 5-minute clip can run 50-200MB.

 Extended search: filename:mp4 OR filename:mov OR filename:jpg OR filename:png larger:5M